project-cataclysma/execution-reference.ts/docs/understanding-the-pipeline.md

 - pipeline-endpoints are properties of the pipeline, which will return a composable.
 For example, the get endpoint will return a composable, which will require the remaining parameters to execute.

 In short, use pipeline-methods to pipe data, use pipeline-endpoints to recurse into a composable.

+# Understanding Types

+At the Core of this library, is the Reference Types.
+The lowest level of the reference type is the `ExecutionReference`, which gets consumed by `ValueReference` and `FormReference`

+This library has composables for creating references, these are called `ComposableBuilders`.

+`PipelineBuilders` can be setup to recurse through multple `ComposableBuilders` to create a complex Reference, such as a Reference combining `ValueReference` and `FormReference`

+Finally, the `Pipeline` itself is a type with methods to configure the recursive execution of `PipelineBuilders`.

+This means: To Create a Reference of some type, execute `use[Feature]Reference`, which is a `ComposableBuilder`.

+To Create a Composable for that Reference, execute `useComposableBuilder`, providing the Feature.